 The YAML file can be viewed by clicking here.

-Notice that the internal firewall configuration has been set to the allow type of same-gvc
+Notice that the internal firewall configuration has been set to the allow type of same-gvc.

 copyHello!
 Version: 1.1GVC Name: quick-start-service-to-serviceLocation: /org/ORG_NAME/location/aws-us-west-2Workload Name: /org/ORG_NAME/gvc/quick-start-service-to-service/workload/clientResponse from URL:---Hello!
 Version: 1.1GVC Name: quick-start-service-to-serviceLocation: /org/ORG_NAME/location/aws-us-west-2Workload Name: /org/ORG_NAME/gvc/quick-start-service-to-service/workload/serverResponse from URL:No URL in querystring

-If you received the same response, this demonstrated that the client
+If you received the same response, this demonstrated that the client Workload was able to call the server Workload internally.

-Workload was set to allow access from any Workload in the same GVC.
+In step three, the internal firewall rule for the server Workload was set to allow access from any Workload in the same GVC.

 The rule can also be set to:

-permission, set within a policy, on the Workload being specified.Please experiment with the other settings using the sample application to verify that the internal firewall rules are enforced.
+view permission, set within a policy, on the Workload being specified.Please experiment with the other settings using the sample application to verify that the internal firewall rules are enforced.
 Remember that any changes to the firewall rules will be updated within a minute and a deployment of the Workload will be queued.
 Please allow a few minutes between tests.

 Using a sample application that can call endpoints from within a Workload, we were able to demonstrate that a Workload is locked down by default and will not accept any requests internally.